piglitch/goSess/README.md

 <h1> It's time to learn GOOOOOOOOO!!! 🏃‍♂️‍➡️</h1>

 ## Key learnings:
-<ul>To use js on the client side, you need to serve the js file on a certain route.
-This route will make the js file available to html.</ul>
+<ol>To use js on the client side, you must serve the js file on a certain route.
+This route will make the js file available to the HTML file.</ol>